QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

   third-party components that are not available in external repositories and can therefore not be retrieved via a configured proxy repository.
 Examples of these components could be commercial, proprietary libraries such as an Oracle JDBC driver that may be referenced by the organization.
 * **maven-snapshots** This hosted repository uses the maven2 repository format with a snapshot version policy.
-It is intended to be the repository where your organization publishes internal development versions, also known as snapshots.
+It is intended to be the repository where the organization publishes internal development versions, also known as snapshots.
+* **nuget-hosted**  This hosted repository is where the organization can publish internal releases in repository using the nuget repository format.
+We can also use this repository for third-party components that are not available in external repositories, that could potentially be proxied to gain access to the components.

+###### Repository Group

+A repository with the type group, also known as **repository group**, represents a powerful feature of Nexus Repository Manager.
+They allow us to combine multiple repositories and other repository groups in a single repository.
+This in turn means that our users can rely on a single URL for their configuration needs, while the administrators can add more repositories and therefore components to the repository group.

+> ⚠️ When a user is given a privilege to a group repository, then that user will also have that privilege to all
+> transitive members of that group repository **only when their request is directed to the group repository**.
+Direct
+> requests to individual member repositories will only work if the user is given explicit permission to the individual
+> repository.

+The repository manager ships with the following groups:

+* **maven-public** The maven-public group is a repository group of maven2 formatted repositories and combines the important **external proxy repository for the Central Repository** with the hosted repositories **maven-releases** and maven-snapshots.
+This allows us to _expose the components of the Central Repository as well as our internal components in one single, simple-to-use repository_ and therefore URL.
+* **nuget-group** This group combines the nuget formatted repositories nuget-hosted and nuget.org-proxy into a single repository for .Net development with NuGet.

+##### Managing Repositories and Repository Groups

+TBA